kirixvelu/kirixvelu/README.md

 - 📫 How to reach me on the web: [@kirixvelu](https://linktr.ee/kirixvelu)
 - 😄 Pronouns: out of [fairness](https://pronouns.org), just he/him
 - ⚡ Fun fact: addicted to tea & [Thirukkural](https://thirukkural.io)
+- 📚 Little [history](https://pearlaction.org/genocide-legal-briefing/) on how I got here
 ---

 I love my city but hate poverty and homelessness.
-Always money for war, never for the poor.
-Brief [Tamil history](https://pearlaction.org/genocide-legal-briefing/).
+Making the world an inclusive place starts from my [neighborhood](https://scarboroughtenants.ca).

-> ### Favorite Evergreen Quote
+> ### favorite quote since highschool
 >  “They Have Money For War But Can't Feed The Poor.”
 > ― Tupac Shakur

-Making the world an inclusive place starts from my [neighborhood](https://scarboroughtenants.ca).